| REACTION IN MINNESOTA

 in Hell where

+he reigns.
 The bishops of Minnesota took their action

 reasonably